Sergi Enrich: Later career

-Enrich continued to compete in division two subsequently, representing Real Oviedo, Real Zaragoza and SD Huesca.
+Enrich continued to compete in division two subsequently, representing Real Oviedo– where he was voted Player of the Month in April 2023,– Real Zaragoza and SD Huesca.

 Personal life

 In October 2016, Enrich and teammate Antonio Luna apologised when a sex tape involving them and a woman went viral on the Internet.
 Due to the woman's lack of consent to the filming, the pair were given two-year prison sentences in January 2021, suspended due to their lack of prior criminal records.